 An additonal treatment modality, used especially after we remove the urolithiasis is VNA.
 It is a non-invasive and non-painful way to stimulate the nervous system to increase blood flow to the kidneys.
 This will increase urine output, making it more difficult for the stone to start all over again.
 It is a highly effective way to help prevent the problem from recurring.

 Pet food manufacturers have dramatically increased their sophistication in treating bladder problems in dogs and cats.
 It is because of these advances that we are able to treat and prevent many of these uroliths medically.
 Unfortunately, a change in food to treat struvite uroliths predisposes a pet to calcium oxalate uroliths, and vice versa.
-One of the ways we have gotten around this is to produce a food in cats, called c/d multicare, that prevents both.
+One of the ways we have gotten around this is to produce a food in cats, called C/D multicare, that prevents both.
+There is even a C/D stress diet for cats in multiple cat households, or those prone to stress.

 In order to remedy this situation it is important to make a correct diagnosis so that the proper type of food can be used.
 To ensure that you are not setting up an environment for a different urolith to form in the future, the urine should be monitored every 3 months.